 Eligible employees may make voluntary contributions to the Retirement Plan up to the limits allowed for 403(b) plans according to the Internal Revenue Service Code.
 Voluntary contributions may be made at any time and may be invested in any of the available investment choices.
 Such contributions and any earnings are exempted from state and federal taxation until collected as income.

-Section 403(b) of the Internal Revenue Code requires the completion of a salary reduction agreement between the employee and the employer before payroll deductions can begin.
+Section 403(b) of the Internal Revenue Code requires the completion of a Salary Reduction Agreement between the employee and the employer before payroll deductions can begin.
 A new agreement is required for every change in an employee's salary reduction amount, which may be made at any time.
-Loans are available to eligible TIAA-CREF and Fidelity Investment participants while still employed.
+Loans are available to eligible TIAA and Fidelity Investment participants while still employed.
 See the Loan Comparison Document for more information.
 Hardship and other withdrawals are available under certain circumstances.
 Please contact the vendor with whom you have invested your account for more information on loan and withdrawal terms and conditions, including applicable fees, and to request an application.
 All applications must be approved by the vendor.

 Participants receive quarterly reports from the investment companies which detail the transactions for each account.
 This report shows all transactions affecting account accumulations and accumulation changes during the quarter.

+In the event of a divorce, please refer to the plan’s Qualified Domestic Relations Order procedures.
 Additional information regarding Bentley's retirement plan options is available through the Human Resources Department.
 Informational meetings are held during the academic year.
-Representatives from both TIAA-CREF and Fidelity Investments are available for individual on-campus appointments.
-Information is also available on the websites for TIAA-CREF and Fidelity Investments which are accessible via a link to our benefit providers.
+Representatives from both TIAA and Fidelity Investments are available for individual on-campus appointments.
+Additional information regarding Bentley's retirement plan options is available through the Human Resources Department.
+Informational meetings are held during the academic year.
+Representatives from both TIAA and Fidelity Investments are available for individual on-campus appointments.